ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 --- abstract

-The SVCB DNS record type expresses a bound collection of endpoint metadata, for use when establishing a connection to a named service.
+The SVCB DNS resource record type expresses a bound collection of endpoint metadata, for use when establishing a connection to a named service.
 DNS itself can be such a service, when the server is identified by a domain name.
 This document provides the SVCB mapping for named DNS servers, allowing them to indicate support for encrypted transport protocols.

 --- middle

 # Introduction

-The SVCB record type {{!SVCB=I-D.draft-ietf-dnsop-svcb-https}} provides clients with information about how to reach alternative endpoints for a service, which may have improved performance or privacy properties.
+The SVCB resource record type {{!SVCB=I-D.draft-ietf-dnsop-svcb-https}} provides clients with information about how to reach alternative endpoints for a service, which may have improved performance or privacy properties.
 The service is identified by a "scheme" indicating the service type, a hostname, and optionally other information such as a port number.
 A DNS server is often identified only by its IP address (e.g., in DHCP), but in some contexts it can also be identified by a hostname (e.g., "NS" records, manual resolver configuration) and sometimes also a non-default port number.

-Use of the SVCB record type requires a mapping document for each service type, indicating how a client for that service can interpret the contents of the SVCB SvcParams.
+Use of the SVCB resource record type requires a mapping document for each service type ({{Section 2.4.3 of !SVCB}}), indicating how a client for that service can interpret the contents of the SVCB SvcParams.
 This document provides the mapping for the "dns" service type, allowing DNS servers to offer alternative endpoints and transports, including encrypted transports like DNS over TLS (DoT) {{?RFC7858}}, DNS over HTTPS (DoH) {{!RFC8484}}, and DNS over QUIC (DoQ) {{?RFC9250}}.

 # Conventions and Definitions